isomerpages/sportsg-sportcares/_persons-with-disabilities/05-Volunteering.md

 * Assist the coaches with activity demonstration if needed
 * Most importantly, put a smile on someone's face!

-All programmes are currently on hold till 1 June 2020.
-To stay updated about upcoming volunteering opportunities with SportCares Disability Sports team, sign up for our mailing list [here](https://go.gov.sg/dsmp-mailinglist), or email inclusivesport@sport.gov.sg.
+All programmes are currently on hold till further notice.
+To stay updated about upcoming volunteering opportunities with SportCares Disability Sports team, sign up for our mailing list [here](https://go.gov.sg/dsmp-mailinglist), or email <inclusivesport@sport.gov.sg>.